shrudra/blog/_posts/2023-02-22-How-to-host-a-Professional-Resume.md

 Jekyll is a static site generator that's can deploy your repository as a website.
 So, let's build your Resume.

 First of all, you must have a GitHub account .
 Then you need to find a Jekyll theme you like.
-I will recommend you to use the Jekyll Vitae.
+I will recommend you to use the <a href="https://github.com/sakhsain/jekyll-vitae">**Jekyll Vitae**</a>.
 Because, It looks like a professional CV, as there are no additional colors or images used that are characteristic of an ideal CV.
-It's super easy and easy to use.
+And It's super easy and easy to use.

 Now, you have to fork the repository.
 After forked,  you can rename your repository.